 Have you ever seen Paper Marbling and wanted to make it?
 I promise this craft is as fun as it is easy!
 With a few supplies, you can create a piece for show, or use the finished piece for other projects!
-Keep reading to find out more!
-This tutorial was created for Get Creative With Us.
-A video tutorial can be found in the Get Creative With Us Facebook Group.
-Be sure to pin this post to save it for later!
+Keep reading for the paper marbling tutorial!

 The art of Paper Marbling can be done several ways.
 This tutorial will show you how to marble with shaving cream.
 Oils, paper starch, even milk have been used as the liquid base.
 Inks can also vary.
 Nail polish can be used and works great on other surfaces besides paper.
 Today though, we’ll be learning about marbling with foam shaving cream.

 - Ink Bottles/Paint/Food Coloring (small amount of water)

 - Optional: Second Bowl

 - Optional: Gloves

 First, gather your supplies.
 Also, some inks may not be washable.
 Be sure to protect hands and work surfaces.

 Spray foam shaving cream into container that fits your paper size.
 A cookie sheet, plate, aluminum pans are all options.
 Then, once a layer of shaving cream is put in container, spread it out as even as possible.

 Next, using ink droppers, food coloring, or paint, add drops as desired.